Wie is de Mol? (Dutch TV series): Seasons

+Regular seasons

-The first four seasons of Wie is de Mol? had ordinary people as participants.
-After the break in 2004, all participants in the following seasons were Dutch celebrities.
+The first four seasons of Wie is de Mol? had non-celebrities as participants.
+After a one-year hiatus in 2004, all participants in the following seasons were Dutch celebrities.

 The 7th season in 2007 was the first season to have four finalists, with two runner-ups.
+This also occurred in the 20th season.

-The 18th season in 2018 was the first to be located in six countries: Armenia, Azerbaijan, Kazakhstan, Russia, Ukraine, and Georgia.
+The 18th season in 2018 was the first to be located in six countries: Armenia, Azerbaijan, Kazakhstan, Russia, Ukraine (episode 1) and Georgia (episode 1–10).

-In September 2020, a special jubilee season aired in celebration of twenty seasons of Wie is de Mol?.

-In February 2025, a new anniversary season was announced in celebration of twenty-five seasons of Wie is de Mol? to air later in the year.